tighten/lambo/readme.md

   lambo new superApplication --github='--private'
   ```

 Lambo uses the official GitHub command line tool to create your new repository so you must have it installed.
-You can find installation instructions [here]([cli/cli: GitHub's official command line tool](https://github.com/cli/cli#installation)).
+You can find installation instructions [here](https://github.com/cli/cli#installation).

 New repository creation is configured by passing the value of the Lambo `--github` command line option directly to the GitHub command line tool.
 You must pass at least the desired visibility of your new repository, one of, `--private`, `--public`, or `--internal`.